rileyL6122428/st2docs/docs/source/install/index.rst

 Here's an overview of the options:

 * **One-line Install:** Run our installation script for an opinionated install of all components on a single system.
-This is a our recommended way to get started.
+This is our recommended way to get started.
 See the :ref:`Quick Install
   <ref-one-line-install>` section below for details.
 * **Manual Installation:** Have custom needs?
 Maybe no Internet access from your servers?
 Or just don't like using scripted installs?
 Read the manual installation instructions for your OS